microsoft/vscode-docs/release-notes/latest.md

 ## TypeScript Update

-The TypeScript language service got updated to version 1.7.5.
+The TypeScript language service was updated to version 1.7.5.

-## JSX?
+## JSX Support

-To improve the JavaScript and JSX support the plan is to adopt [Salsa](https://github.com/Microsoft/TypeScript/issues/4789).
-There is good progress on the Salsa project, but until VS Code has switched over to Salsa we can only offer a work around for using VS Code with JSX:
+To improve the JavaScript and JSX support, the plan is to adopt [Salsa](https://github.com/Microsoft/TypeScript/issues/4789).
+There is good progress on the Salsa project, but until VS Code has switched over to Salsa, we can only offer a workaround for using VS Code with JSX:

 * Install the [vscode-eslint extension](https://marketplace.visualstudio.com/items/dbaeumer.vscode-eslint) and [configure eslint](http://eslint.org/docs/user-guide/configuring.html) for JSX.
-* If you are using React constructs inside .js files then the built-in JavaScript validation can be disabled using the setting "javascript.validate.enable": false
+* If you are using React constructs inside .js files then the built-in JavaScript validation can be disabled using the setting `"javascript.validate.enable": false`

 The grammars used to colorize JS and JSX are now aligned.